atombunker/magento-index-manager/README.md

 3. Flush Magento Cache.
 4. Go to Upment - Index Manager.
 You should be able to see indexing options.

-## Upment Indexer Module for High Traffic Websites:
+## Upment Indexer Module for High Traffic Websites

+The module was developed for the purpose of managing a high traffic Magento store.

 ![](images/index1.png)
 ![](images/index2.png)